 Note that for input dealers and processors, price competitiveness would be rated higher if they charge lower prices to farmers.
 For traders, price competitiveness would be rated higher if they pay higher prices to farmers at the farm gate.

+If the same individual needs to rate various actors on various attributes, the resulting ratings may suffer from some kind of anchoring bias if, for instance, a farmer that gives two consecutive positive ratings is more (or less) likely to give a third positive rating (Furnham & Boo, 2011; Tversky & Kahneman, 1974).
+As the direction of this bias is unclear a priori and likely depends on where in the rating distribution the farmer starts (that is, if a farmer (the rater) starts with a five (one), the farmer may be likely to adjust downward (upward), making the direction of adaptive adjustment in the ratings unpredictable).
+Hence, it is also not clear how this feature in the data will affect our findings.
+Although anchoring bias can thus result in within-farmer and within-actor correlations as consecutive ratings may be correlated, the fact that we cluster standard errors at the level of the farmer and the actor (see below) is expected to diminish concerns related to heteroscedasticity resulting from this correlation.

 When we look at ratings on a particular dimension, this will be an integer number ranging between 1 and 5.
 When we look at average ratings, this can also be a rational number.
 While we agree that the outcome variable is likely to be non-normal, we nevertheless proceed with Ordinary Least Squares, as this gives the conditional mean under minimal assumptions.

 In fact, there are some indications that women are scored higher on quality and reputation, which runs against hypothesis 4, but differences are not significant.